-(This amendment had been a carry over amendment for years to provide clear instruction for placement of brick ties.
+(This amendment had been a carryover amendment for years to provide clear instruction for placement of brick ties.
 It is now retained with changes to reflect its correct placement and use for clarity when attachment to framing lumber (studs).
-It should remain for those purposes.
-It is in addition to the new new Table in 2018 which provides for brick ties directly to sheathing.)
+It should remain for those purposes.)

-Section R902.1; amend and add exception #5 to read as follows:
+Section R1005.7 Factory-built chimney offsets; change to read as follows: